 Since it started in 2005, YouTube has continued to grow at a massive rate.
-Each month there are over 2 billion visitors and over a billion people watch YouTube every day.
+There are over 2 billion visitors each month, and over a billion people watch YouTube daily.
 YouTube is the leading video platform on the internet.
-Social media sites like Twitter, Instagram and Facebook have tried to introduce their own form of video capabilities, but none compare to YouTube.
+Increasing subscribers on YouTube with your YouTube Marketing Plan is critical to success on the platform.
+Social media sites like Twitter, Instagram and Facebook have tried to introduce their form of video capabilities, but none compare to YouTube.

 If you regularly watch YouTube, there is a good chance that you have set up a YouTube channel.
 The next thing is growing the number of subscribers on your channel.
-Due to YouTube having such a large number of users, this gives you the freedom to create whatever content you want.
+YouTube has such a large number of users that this gives you the freedom to create whatever content you want.

 Tips For Getting More YouTube Subscribers